 - A completely redesigned chapter on amateur competition that focuses exclusively on intercollegiate sports.
 This chapter is also now modular, enabling instructors who wish to intersperse it with the other chapters to do so with greater ease.

 This accessible text is supported by a companion website which includes resources for students and instructors.
 It is the perfect text for advanced undergraduate and graduate courses on sports economics.

 Table of Contents

-Part one: Introduction and Review of Economic Concepts
+Part I: Introduction and Review of Economic Concepts

-CHAPTER 6 The Public Finance of Sports: Who Benefits and How
+6. The Public Finance of Sports: Who Benefits and How?

-CHAPTER 7 The Public Finance of Sports: Who Pays and Why
+7. The Public Finance of Sports: Who Pays and Why?

 Michael A. Leeds is Professor and Department Chair of Economics at Temple University, Philadelphia, PA, USA, and a research associate at IZA, USA.
 He has published numerous articles in labor economics and the economics of sports, and was co-editor of the Handbook on the Economics of Women in Sports.
 He has won departmental, college, and university awards for his teaching.
 From 2007 to 2009, he was an Assistant Dean at Temple University, Japan.